gkim65/federated-satellites/README.md

 # federated-satellites

+This repository provides example frameworks for pre-computed satellite constellation access windows to inform when and how satellites (clients) can communicate with ground stations (servers), enabling realistic simulation and analysis of communication-constrained federated learning workflows in space.
+This repo contians the code and examples supporting our work FLySTacK—our novel platform for satellite constellation design and hardware-aware federated learning evaluation.
+The full paper can be found at: https://arxiv.org/abs/2411.00263

 ## Instructions for installing dependencies and cloning this repository

 First, clone the repository on the folder you'd like to run this in.